 Well, you know, but not in a bad way.

-I I think that he has some good disciplinarians on his team.
+Yes, I think that he has some good disciplinarians on his team.

 He does.

-He loves this country, he backs the American worker.
+He backs the American worker.

-But you know, I covered carrier in my history book who built that.
+You know, I had some mixed feelings about the Carrier deal, but, you know, I covered Carrier in my history book who built that.

 It is a great American company.

-Um and and these were engineers who dug into their own pockets to make this company work.
+And these were engineers who dug into their own pockets to make this company work.

-When does your show on CR TV start?
+When does your show on CRTV start?

 Oh, today.